No. 7 Louisville women hold off rival No. 14 Kentucky 67-66

 LEXINGTON, Ky.
+(AP)A double-digit deficit was just the first in a series of gut checks No. 7 Louisville overcame to earn a close win over rival Kentucky.

+Kylee Shook had a hand on both ends for the Cardinals, grabbing key rebounds before coming through twice with late clutch jumpers that claimed the edge.

-(AP)Kylie Shook scored five consecutive points to put No. 7 Louisville ahead, and the Cardinals withstood a late charge by No. 14 Kentucky for a hard-fought 67-66 victory on Sunday.
+Shook scored five consecutive points to put Louisville ahead, and the Cardinals withstood a late charge by 14 Kentucky for a hard-fought 67-66 victory on Sunday at Rupp Arena.

-Howard had 26 points for the Wildcats (10-1).
+Howard had 26 points for the Wildcats (10-1), who made 10 of 19 3-pointers.
 Tatyana Wyatt and Haines scored 12 each while Keke McKinney had nine.

 POLL IMPLICATIONS